-The organization should identify all the waste that may be generated at the hotel, defining amounts, qualities and flow thereof in each case.
+The organization should identify all the waste, including food waste, which may be generated at the hotel, defining amounts, qualities and flow thereof in each case.

 This requirement is only applicable to the Silver and Gold levels of sustainable management.